ibm-cloud-docs/EventStreams/messagehub088.md

 ** {{site.data.keyword.messagehub}} bridges are available as part of the Standard plan only.**
 <br/>

-## Bridges - {{site.data.keyword.messagehub}} Standard plan
 The {{site.data.keyword.messagehub}} Standard plan also supports bridges to a selection of other systems.
-A bridge is a unidirectional link to another system.
+Bridges are unidirectional links between {{site.data.keyword.messagehub}} and another service.
+Bridges allow either data to be read from {{site.data.keyword.messagehub}} and written into another service, or data to be read from another service and written into {{site.data.keyword.messagehub}}.
 A bridge can take messages from the other system and publish them onto a topic, or consume messages from a topic and send them to the other system.
 In this way, you can use {{site.data.keyword.messagehub}} to integrate with other systems without writing code.
-(For more information, see [Linking to other services using bridges](/docs/services/MessageHub/messagehub088.html).)

-Bridges are unidirectional links between {{site.data.keyword.messagehub}} and another service.
-Bridges allow either data to be read from {{site.data.keyword.messagehub}} and written into another service, or data to be read from another service and written into {{site.data.keyword.messagehub}}.
 {:shortdesc}

 The key benefits of using {{site.data.keyword.messagehub}} bridges are the following: